SweenyWasHere/Data-Storytelling/README.md

 My soft skills in combining the data into easily understood chunks can be seen in the two pdf files attached.
 An excellent example is the “Monthly Data Review.pdf”, a template I created and used in my wireless management & optimization business, XRay Wireless Managed Services.
 That presentation includes slides that use a four-quadrant format of Chart, Table, Status, and Issues.
 It was a very effective design that I used for each of eleven separate cost areas to review expenses, provide status and explain issues and strategies moving forward – all in one slide!

-There 5 files currently in this repository, 2 Excel workbooks "SourceMobile Charts.xlsm" and "Input_Output_Demo_xlsm.zip" which is a package of 11 files, two pdf files, "Monthly Data Review.pdf" and "XRay Wireless Brochures.pdf" and "RSweeny Developer Resume.docx".

-I will be adding MS Access databases and PBIX files to demonstrate my Access and Power Bi abilities next.
+There are 5 files currently in this repository, 2 Excel workbooks "SourceMobile Charts.xlsm" and "Input_Output_Demo_xlsm.zip", (which is a package of 11 files), two pdf files, "Monthly Data Review.pdf" and "XRay Wireless Brochures.pdf" and "RSweeny Developer Resume.docx".
+I will be adding MS Access databases and PBIX files to demonstrate my Access and Power BI abilities next.

-Here's a quick review of files currently published on this page and some on the way:
+Here's a quick review of four files currently published on this page, plus my resume and some more that are coming soon:

 1- Excel Workbook: SourceMobile_Charts.xlsm – Loaded in this repository now.
 -